debbiect246/passwordGenerator/readme.md

 2. I then created a repo in my git account after logging into github.
 3. I then connected my project to the remote repo by typing `git remote add origin <https://github.com/the> id for my repo on github.
 4. I then pushed my project so far to the remote repo by typing `git push -u origin master`, with a suitable commit message.
 I looked in my github repo to ensure that my first commit had gone through.

+### Moving on with the project
+1. I noted that my django project called password_generator had a settings.py file, an init.py file, a urls.py file, a wsgi.py file in it.
+The most important of these was my settings file as settings would need to be changed or added to get my app to work as I added separate apps to it.
+In fact I would only create one app as this was all that was needed to make the password generator work.